Objective Development has released

 New to this release of Sharity are a slew of bug fixes, along with new features like implementation of automatic mounts in /CIFS; new implementation of Distributed File System (DFS), the ability to edit inheritance flags in Access Control Lists (ACLs) and more.
 A complete

-list of changes
+list of changes is available online.

 System requirements call for Mac OS X v10.3 or later.